zofe/rapyd-laravel/README.md

 ## important notice:

 dev-master switched to laravel 5
-if you are on laravel 4 you must use 1.3.* tag (see at bottom)
+if you are on laravel 4 you must use 1.3.* tags (see at bottom)

+The Wiki documentation refer to Laravel 4, but changes are minimal, mainly related to Blade.
+(you should use {!! $widget !!}  instead  {{ $widget }} and you should import namespaces for each rapyd widget in your controllers)

 ![rapyd laravel](https://raw.github.com/zofe/rapyd-laravel/master/public/assets/rapyd-laravel.png)